 I think it's important to note that QLD Parks definitely doesn't recommend people walk out to the cliff or spillway or swim in the natural infinity rock pools near the edge.
 However, if you look online, I'm sure you'll find hundreds of photos of people doing just that.
 Due to the 700 metre altitude, it was a little bit cold when I visited in the early hours so I didn't take a dip.

-Remember, like anything in life, for any risk you take, just remember to use your own judgement, monitor conditions, and most importantly, use common sense.
+Remember, like anything in life, for any risk you take, just remember to use your own judgment, monitor conditions, and most importantly, use common sense.

 More Photos From the Tully Gorge Lookout